GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

 ### C. Rationale for Architectural Choices (Synthesized Hybrid)
 The synthesized hybrid architecture prioritizes:
-*   **Iterative Evolution:** Starts with the current Firebase App Hosting/Genkit foundation and incrementally integrates more advanced GCP services (Document AI, Vertex AI Vector Search, AlloyDB AI/Spanner Graph, Vertex AI Pipelines) as ISA's capabilities and data needs grow.
+*   **Iterative Evolution:** Starts with the current Firebase App Hosting/Genkit foundation and incrementally integrates more advanced GCP services (Document AI, Vertex AI Vector Search, Firestore for metadata, AlloyDB AI/Spanner Graph, Vertex AI Pipelines) as ISA's capabilities and data needs grow.
 *   **Managed Services:** Maximizes use of managed PaaS and AI services to reduce operational overhead and leverage Google's expertise in scalability, reliability, and AI infrastructure.
-*   **Best-of-Breed for AI Tasks:** Utilizes specialized services like Document AI for parsing, Vertex AI Vector Search for embeddings, and powerful Gemini models for reasoning, orchestrated by Genkit.
+*   **Best-of-Breed for AI Tasks:** Utilizes specialized services like Document AI for parsing, Vertex AI Vector Search for embeddings, Firestore for fast metadata lookup, and powerful Gemini models for reasoning, orchestrated by Genkit.
-*   **Scalability & Performance:** Chooses services designed for scale (App Hosting, Vertex AI, AlloyDB/Spanner) to meet the demands of a comprehensive knowledge base and advanced AI processing.
+*   **Scalability & Performance:** Chooses services designed for scale (App Hosting, Vertex AI, Firestore, AlloyDB/Spanner) to meet the demands of a comprehensive knowledge base and advanced AI processing.
-*   **Data-Centricity:** Recognizes the "Ultimate Quality ETL" pipeline and the resulting KG/Vector DB as central to ISA's intelligence, with dedicated services for each stage.
+*   **Data-Centricity:** Recognizes the "Ultimate Quality ETL" pipeline and the resulting KG/Vector DB/Metadata Store combination as central to ISA's intelligence, with dedicated services for each stage.
 *   **Modularity for Advanced AI:** Allows for the future integration of specialized components like symbolic reasoners or causal inference models, potentially as separate Cloud Run services orchestrated by Genkit.

 ### D. Key AI Methodologies & Concepts (Ultimate Vision)